thegetty/lod-gateway/README.md

 ⚠️ **Please Note**: Browsers do not handle a number of these text-based formats, and will assume that the user wants to download the response.
 To force the response header `Content-Type` to have a value of `text/plain` to enable browser to display these formats, supply a `force-plain-text` GET query string parameter with a value of `true` as part of the request URL.
 If you are interacting with the LOD Gateway using a HTTP REST client or via code, the `force-plain-text` GET query string parameter will not be needed.

-Please note all of the response formats will be UTF-8 encoded.
+All of the response formats will be UTF-8 encoded.

 Assuming there was a resource `object/1` in the LOD Gateway `http://lodgateway/collection`, here are some example requests and response summaries, showing the `Content-Type` header values and the response body encodings: